 Established in 1922, Equity Cooperative Livestock Sales Association aids producers in the marketing, managing and financing of their agricultural businesses.
 Equity operates 11 locations and has collection points in Ettrick, Wisconsin, and Menominee, Michigan, and has a hog and cattle marketing center in Arlington, Wisconsin.
 Please take some time to explore the many facets of our cooperative.

-Equity Cooperative Livestock is pleased to announce that it's Bonduel and Stratford markets are certified organic!
-The cooperative's Sparta market has been certified and marketing cattle this way since last fall.
+Equity Cooperative Livestock is pleased to announce that it's Bonduel, Sparta and Stratford markets are certified organic!
+The cooperative's markets are certified and have been marketing cattle this way for awhile.
 Approval was granted by Nature's International Certification Services (NCIS), USDA's National Organic Program (NOP).

 "The organic certification is another step we've taken toward meeting our producer's livestock marketing needs," says Curt Larson, President and CEO.
-"Bonduel and Stratford will join Sparta in marketing organic livestock at the same commission as conventional livestock.
+"Bonduel, Sparta and Stratford join in marketing organic livestock at the same commission as conventional livestock.
 Equity is not charging extra for this premium service."

 If so, please go to BQA.org to renew today.
 If you do not have access to the internet, contact your local market staff as they can assist you in completing or renewing online.